 Will your dog get high from CBD oil?

 While it’s tough to know exactly how a dog experiences a THC high, they definitely get some negative effects from consuming too much THC, generally consisting of nausea and dizziness.
 It is important for dog lovers to make inquiries into any CBD product they are considering and understand exactly what it is they are giving their dogs.
 Any doubts about the CBD or THC content can be resolved by obtaining the product’s testing results, which, ideally, should be prominently displayed on the label or the company’s website or other marketing material.

 Once a dog owner has determined the appropriate dose for their pet, based on how much the dog weighs, the next step would be to understand the amount of CBD that is contained in each serving size of the product.
-For example, CBD oil may come in a 20ml bottle, with 1,000mg of CBD.
-A simple calculation reveals that each millilitre of the CBD oil contains 50mg of CBD.
-If the CBD oil comes with a marked dropper, it should be easy to figure out how many drops should be added to the dog’s food.
+For example, CBD oil may come in a 30ml bottle, with 250mg of CBD.
+A simple calculation reveals that each milliliter of the CBD oil contains 8.3 mg of CBD.
 The same calculation can be applied to chewable CBD dog treats.